jaroot32/jonathanRootPortfolio/_posts/blog/2015-07-03-DSLRVideoEquipment.markdown

 Light and sound are two of the most important compenents to making great video content.
 Too often though these variables are overlooked.
 Many times it is hard to control the environment you're shooting in.
 Using the right tools can help you maneuver tricky environments and enable you to capture the look and sound you're after.

-In my opinion these two items are precision instruments that will allow you to achieve a broadcast quality picture and fine tune your piece as you capture it.
+In my opinion these two items are precision instruments that will allow you to achieve a broadcast quality picture.

 Most DSLRs have a built in light meter that will read the light coming into the lens.
 Be sure to also take a reading of light reflecting on to the subject, to make sure you set the correct exposure.